ilbertt/fortune-wheel-booth/README.md

 # eventually pull the dependencies (only the first time)
 dfx deps pull

-# deploy the dependencies
+# deploy all the canisters locally
-dfx deps deploy

-# Deploys your canisters to the replica and generates your candid interface
-dfx deploy
+./scripts/deploy-local-canisters.sh
 ```

 Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.